Tran An

 • price 2 of 4

 Magie is a charming wine bar with a European sensibility.
-Rather than dedicated table service, Magie has a walk-up counter, similar to what might find in Spain or Portugal (though rest assured, Magie’s team is standing by to share wine recs, clean up tables and generally maintain pleasantries.)
+Rather than dedicated table service, Magie has a walk-up counter, similar to what might be found in Spain or Portugal (though rest assured, Magie’s team is standing by to share wine recs, clean up tables, and generally maintain pleasantries.)
 The indoor lounge is lined with mismatched furniture and funky artworks that lead to a fridge full of natural wines, craft ciders and various meats and cheeses for DIY charcuterie boards.
 They also have a small kitchen that churns out elevated bar snacks like escargot and olive tapenade, and various F&B collabs with the likes of Lazy Oyster, Wolf of Tacos and other local favorites.

 Advertising